ec500-software-engineering/case-study-jingli18/README.md

 ```python
 model.add(Dropout(0.25))
 ```
->>* the dropout code is super easy, but let us have a look at the real dropout layer:
+>>* the dropout code is super easy, basically it just selects and makes some neural 'sleep' for this iteration randomly to deal with the overfitting problem, but let us have a look at the real dropout layer:
 >>![image](https://github.com/ec500-software-engineering/case-study-jingli18/raw/master/images/dropout.png)
 >>Which I think is one of the great things that Keras provide!

 >c.
 Output layer building
+>This layer basicly use a softmax function to get the probabilities of each image belongs to each class(Car or Truck).
+Then, it will use the real label data to calculate the accuracy and loss.
+What's more, it will choose a optimizer to do the gradient descent back propogation, which I select the Adam.
 ```python
 model.add(Dense(2, activation = 'softmax'))
 optimizer = Adam(lr = 1e-3)